Growth Hormone Deficiency

 How is growth hormone deficiency treated?

-Growth hormone deficiency is treated with daily growth hormone shots (injections).
+Growth hormone deficiency is treated with daily growth hormone shots (injections) under the skin at bedtime.
+More recently, sustained-release GH has become available as a weekly injection.
 But not all children respond to the treatment.
 Treatment should start when the child is as young as possible.
 It should continue until growth slows to less than 1 inch per year.